belotv/Anycubic-Mega-TFT-Resource-Converter/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/awsmliBWBBg/0.jpg)](https://youtu.be/awsmliBWBBg "Proof of concept")

 # Limitations
-- only working with 03 version of display
+- works with version of display older than 03.
+For version 03, use https://github.com/b-desconocido/Anycubic-Mega-TFT-Resource-Converter
-- the maximum size of embedded flash accessible through USB ia around 3.5MB.
-Although it might report 16MB, actual chip size is 4MB
+- the maximum size of embedded flash accessible through USB is 16MB
 - you can't resize images above the limit 480(W)x320(H)
 - you can't remove or add new bitmaps
 - if you want to rename a file, you must keep the first number and first underscore at the beggining of the file